metabrainz/design-system/guidelines/style-guidelines.md

 The following are guidelines, not rules.
 Assess every situation case-by-case and use your judgement.

+For branding and design guidelines, please use: <a href="./design-guidelines.md">Design Guidelines</a>

 ## Table of contents

 1. [How we write](#how-we-write)